 Registration begins in July and continues on a first-come, first-served basis.
-You may mail, email, fax or drop off your registration form and payment to the Louisville Ballet School (Main St. Location) between 10 am and 5 pm Monday through Friday.
-Online registration coming soon!
+Online registration with credit card or e-check payment is now available!
+You may also mail or drop off your registration form and payment to the Louisville Ballet School (Main St. Location only) between 10am and 5pm Monday through Friday.

 Students are usually enrolled for the entire school year, which consists of the Fall and Spring Semesters.
-Students enrolled in the Fall semester will automatically be billed for the Spring semester unless the School Administrator has been notified prior to the beginning of the semester that a student does not intend to return.
-Additionally, please inform the School Administrator in writing of all changes of address or student status during the semester.
+Students enrolled in the Fall semester will automatically be billed for the Spring semester unless written notification that a student does not intend to return has been submitted to the School Administrator prior to the beginning of the semester.
+Additionally, please inform the School Administrator in writing of all address changes (street or email) or student status during the semester.
 Payments will be accepted during regular school hours or office hours or mailed to the attention of the School Administrator to the Louisville Ballet School, 315 E. Main Street, Louisville, KY 40202-1215.
 Credit card payments may also be made by phone.

 As a rule, students will not be admitted to class without having paid tuition and fees in advance, according to the payment requirements specific to their program and level.
 The School reserves the right to remove any student who fails to comply with its rules and regulations or who engages in any activity contrary to the fulfillment of its objectives.
 In such event, the School will be owed fees for the entire semester.

-Tuition is to be paid in full by close of business on the weeks listed below.
+Tuition is to be paid in full by close of business on the weeks listed in the installment payment schedule below.
 Delinquent accounts will be charged a $25 late fee per semester.
 An additional $5 late fee will be charged each week that accounts remain delinquent.
 Checks returned for insufficient funds or declined credit card transactions will incur a $30 fee per check.
 Contact the School Administrator to arrange payment of overdue accounts.